Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_1/Coding/C.md

+strrchr();// Search the last occurrence of the specified character in a string. strspn();// determine the length of initial part of the string in its first string taht contain only characters from second arguments strtok(string," ");//used to separate the sentence into words (tokens).

+// Below is memory operation functions

-strrchr();// Search the last occurrence of the specified character in a string. strspn();// determine the length of initial part of the string in its first string taht contain only characters from second arguments strtok(string," ");//used to separate the sentence into words (tokens). memcpy();//copy a specified number of bytes from second pointer into the first pointer. memove();//like memcpy, but allows bytes from one part of a string to be copied into another part of the same string even if overlap. memset();//copies the value of the byte in its second argument into the first n bytes of the objects,can be used to initialize the array with '0' more efficiently
+memcpy();//copy a specified number of bytes from second pointer into the first pointer. memove();//like memcpy, but allows bytes from one part of a string to be copied into another part of the same string even if overlap. memset(void * string,char 'ch',int n);//copies the value of the byte in its second argument into the first n bytes of the objects,can be used to initialize the array with '0' more efficiently